Antigua luxury yacht charter

-Antigua’s VC Bird International Airport handles commercial and private jets in and out of Antigua.
+Antigua’s VC Bird International Airport is the only airport on the island and handles commercial and private jets in and out of Antigua.
 Many charters include Antigua on extended Caribbean and Leeward Islands itineraries.

 Yachts should fly a Q flag from a conspicuous point on board when arriving.
-Yachts must clear customs within 24 hours of arrival – there are severe penalties for failing to do so.
-Crew and guests must stay on board until clearing procedures are complete.
+Arriving yachts must clear customs within 24 hours of arrival and departing yachts must leave within 24 hours of completing clearance procedures– there are severe penalties for failing to do so.
+Crew and guests must stay on board until clearing procedures are complete when arriving.

 A valid cruising permit entitles a vessel to cruise anywhere in permitted waters around Antigua and Barbuda.
 Vessels anchored in certain harbours are subject to National Parks Authority fees in addition to Port Authority Fees.